Zhalalas/toxicity-estimation-nets/README.md

 Experimenting with classification problems

-Building an end-to-end ML workflow
+Building a complete end-to-end ML workflow

 It uses synthetic data and should not be treated as a real toxicity prediction system.